muchdogesec/history4feed_web/README.md

 This repository stores keys in Github.

+It uses Github actions to deploy automatically.

-It is deployed via docker.
+It is deployed using docker.